SaaberDev/inventory-management-system/README.md

 ├── Purchase
 │   └── Store in purchase warehouse
 ├── Transfer
-│   └── Transfer to any warehouse
-├── Release Products
+│   └── Transfer purchased products from purchase warehouse to any warehouse ├── Release Products
 │   ├── Release from warehouse as released product / finished product │   └── Transfer
-│       └── Transfer released product to another warehouse or directly to the finished goods (finished goods are sellable) └── Sell
+│       ├── Transfer released product to another warehouse │       └── Transfer directly to the finished goods (finished goods are sellable) └── Sell
 └── Sell both released product and finished product when it is available in finished goods